McFoggy/personal-blog/_posts/2018-07-11-jgitver-gradle-dsl.markdown

 }
 ```

-When working in a branch called `feature_Security_Addon` could lead in having project version computed like `1.2.1-3-securityaddon`.
+Working in a branch called `feature_Security_Addon` could lead in having project version computed like `1.2.1-3-securityaddon`.

 In above DSL extension, each `policy` closure expects 2 parameters: